DelazJ/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 Common placement settings
 -------------------------

-Some common settings are available to position a label regardless its underlying layer geometry type:
+Some label placement settings are available for all layer geometry types:

 Priority
 ........